-6.6.5.1.1.3 Controllable Load Resource Base Point Deviation Charge for Over Consumption
+6.6.5.1.1.3 Controllable Load Resource Set Point Deviation Charge for Over Consumption

 (1) ERCOT shall charge a QSE for a Controllable Load Resource for over-consumption that exceeds the following tolerance.
 The tolerance is the greater of:

-(a) XO% of the average of the Base Points in the Settlement Interval adjusted for any Ancillary Service deployments; or
+(a) XO% of the AASP in the Settlement Interval; or

-(b) YO MW for power consumption above the average of the Base Points in the Settlement Interval adjusted for any Ancillary Service deployments.
+(b) YO MW for power consumption above the AASP in the Settlement Interval.